-In the current uncertain global environment, the AFC continues to offer valuable lessons to policymakers.

-Flexible and responsive policy framework, and strengthening of buffers

-Greater financial cooperation within the region to deal with external shocks.
+- In the current uncertain global environment, the AFC continues to offer valuable lessons to policymakers. - Focus on risks arising from financial markets and capital outflows (inter-connectedness and contagion risks) - Flexible and responsive policy framework, and strengthening of buffers - Greater financial cooperation within the region to deal with external shocks.